-Figure 4.5a shows how the inventory of unique active STRs across the Elk Valley Rural has changed from 2016 to 2021.
+Figure 4.5a shows how the inventory of unique active STRs across Columbia Valley Rural has changed from 2016 to 2021.
 An active unit refers to one that has been listed as available or reserved for at least one day, demonstrating the intent to use the unit.

-The presence of STRs emerged in 2016, growing from only a few units to 53 total active units over the previous year.
-By 2017, unit totals had more than quadrupled, and would continue to increase until its peak in 2019 (427 total active units).
-In the wake of the COVID-19 pandemic, active unit totals decreased slightly, as landlords/owners continue to feel out how the market may change with future possible pandemic waves.
+The presence of STRs emerged in 2016, growing from only a few units to 96 total units over the previous year.
+By 2017, unit totals had almost quadrupled, and would continue to increase until its peak in 2019 (685 total active units).
+In the wake of the COVID-19 pandemic, active unit totals look to have remained the same, even as landlords/owners continue to feel out how the market may change with future possible pandemic waves.
 The majority of STRs are classified as an "entire home or apartment," meaning that the owner of the property does not share the space with guests (unlike for a "private room").
-By 2020, about 95% of units were entire dwellings, 5% were private rooms, and none were shared rooms.
+By 2020, about 93% of units were entire dwellings, 6% were private rooms, 1% were hotel rooms, and none were shared rooms.